r-simmer/simmer/README.md

 **simmer** is a Discrete-Event Simulation (DES) package for the R language designed to be a generic framework like [SimPy](https://simpy.readthedocs.org) or [SimJulia](http://simjuliajl.readthedocs.org).
 Although R alone is definitely not made for DES, we use [Rcpp](http://www.rcpp.org/) to boost the performance of simmer.
 This faces us with an important trade-off between flexibility and performance, depending on how much code remains in R or goes to C++ respectively.

 Our implementation solves this problem by introducing the concept of *trajectory*: a common path in the simulation model for arrivals of the same type.
-As we will see, it is pretty flexible and simple to use, and leverages the chaining/piping workflow introduced by [R6](https://cran.r-project.org/web/packages/R6/) classes.
+As we will see, it is pretty flexible and simple to use, and leverages the chaining/piping workflow introduced by the [magrittr](https://github.com/smbache/magrittr) package.
 In terms of performance, simmer is faster than SimPy when it comes to simulating queue networks.

 Installation
 ------------